-51 AASB 1023 applies to public sector entities for annual reporting periods beginning before 1 July 2026.
-Accordingly, the amendments set out in paragraph 52 apply only if an entity applies AASB 20XX-X early - to a period for which AASB 1023 is applicable to the entity.

-52 Paragraph AusCF1 is amended as follows.

-(b) for profit entities that are not applying the Conceptual Framework for Financial Reporting (as identified in AASB 1048 Interpretation of Standards).
+- 51 AASB 1023 applies to public sector entities for annual reporting periods beginning before 1 July 2026.
+Accordingly, the amendments set out in paragraph 52 apply only if an entity applies AASB 20XX-X early - to a period for which AASB 1023 is applicable to the entity. - 52 Paragraph AusCF1 is amended as follows. - AusCF1 AusCF paragraphs included in this Standard apply only to: - (a) not-for-profit entities; and - (b) for profit entities that are not applying the Conceptual Framework for Financial Reporting (as identified in AASB 1048 Interpretation of Standards).